rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/355_record-rosbags-for-packages.md

 ## Rosbag Files

-A rosbag file is uploaded to the platform automatically if the rosbag job is stopped, if the deployment is de-provisioned, or if the upload mode is continuous.
+A rosbag file is uploaded to the platform automatically if the rosbag job is stopped, if the deployment is de-provisioned or if the upload mode is continuous.
+In case the upload mode is on-demand, the file is uploaded upon request.
 You can access the rosbag files and change the upload mode on the deployments page.

 In the rapyuta.io console, navigate to the **Deployments** page, select the deployment, and click **ROSBag Jobs** tab to view all the running rosbag jobs for the deployment.
 You can also perform the following operations: